mvr/mvr.github.io/posts/officers.md

 Of course, we don't want to restrict ourselves to only one block: the GPU has several multiprocessors that can run blocks simultaneously.
-We might have $K$ blocks going at once, so that block 0 is responsible for computing positions $[n, n+B)$, block 1 is responsible for $[n+B, n+2B)$, and so on.
+We might have $K$ blocks going at once, so that block 0 is responsible for computing the range $[n, n+B)$, block 1 is responsible for the range $[n+B, n+2B)$, and so on.

 We have to modify the backwards phase, because a block may catch up to values currently being computed by earlier blocks and have to wait for that to complete.
-On a step with rare position $p$, the latest position in the current block, i.e. $n + B - 1$, will need to read from the buffer at position $(n + B - 1) - p - 1$.
+On a step with rare position $p$, the latest position in the current range, i.e. $n + B - 1$, will need to read from the buffer at position $(n + B - 1) - p - 1$.
 We can be certain other blocks aren't working on that position as long as it is strictly less than $n - B(K-1)$.
 A little rearrangement gives the condition $p
 < B K - 1$.

-We are safe again once $p < B-1$: all the relevant values are going to be computed local to the current block in the forward phase.
+We are safe again as soon as $p < B-1$: all the relevant values are going to be computed local to the current block in the forward phase.

 To make this work, we need to synchronise the blocks somehow.
 Here I am going to simply store a value in global memory that records the